artri/paperspace/README.md

 After trying multiple solutions for this problem and not finding a simple one I decided to tackle that on my own.

 So my workflow with paper{s}pace:
-- scan a document with my [Brother-ADS-1100W](https://www.amazon.de/Brother-ADS-1100W-Dokumentenscanner-Duplex-schwarz/dp/B00GHUCKBY) which uploads it via ftp in either the documents- or com.dedicatedcode.paperspace.feeder.tasks-folder.
+- scan a document with my [Brother-ADS-1100W](https://www.amazon.de/Brother-ADS-1100W-Dokumentenscanner-Duplex-schwarz/dp/B00GHUCKBY) which uploads it via ftp in either the documents- or tasks-folder.
 - get a mail when the processing is done and i can open the document directly from my browser and print it or add some metadata.
 - if it is a task, then the app will remind me when the task needs attention (I´m terrible at remembering that stuff).